 I was recently reviewing the NTSB’s Accident Report from the Cessna Citation crash involving Dale Earnhardt Jr. and my immediate reaction was, “Not again.
 Here's another catastrophic unstable approach that may have been prevented with an effective Flight Data...

 Scaled Analytics has significant experience in the use of flight data for investigating aircraft incidents and accidents.

-Scaled Analytics can simplify the process for completing your annual Flight Data Recorder (FDR) readout serviceability checks, normally required every 12 months or 3000 flight hours.
+Sky Analyst FDR can simplify the process for completing your annual Flight Data Recorder (FDR) readout serviceability checks.